-2 Draft rule determination
+2 Final rule determination

-Following its analysis of the rule change request and the issues raised, the Commission has decided to make a draft rule which is a more preferable rule.
-The draft rule includes all of the information reporting requirements proposed in the rule change request, with some amendments.
+The Commission has decided to make a final rule, which is a more preferable rule, following its analysis of the rule change request, the issues raised and stakeholder input.
+The final rule includes all of the information reporting requirements proposed in the rule change request, with some amendments.
 It also includes two additional elements: additional reporting by gas storage facilities and measures to standardise medium term capacity outlook reporting.

-The draft rule is attached to and published with this draft determination.
-Having regard to the issues raised in the rule change request and by stakeholders in submissions, the Commission is satisfied that the draft rule will or is more likely to better contribute to the achievement of the national gas objective (NGO) than the existing rules or the proposed rule.
+The final rule is attached to and published with this final determination.
+Having regard to the issues raised in the rule change request and by stakeholders in submissions, the Commission is satisfied that the final rule will or is more likely to better contribute to the achievement of the national gas objective (NGO) than the existing rules or the proposed rule.